Hipo/Django-API-Playground/README.md

 Instructions
 ------------

+To get this application up and running, please follow the steps below:

-Install from the pip:
+Install from pip:

     pip install django-api-playground

-Or from the source:
+Or from source:

     git clone git://github.com/fatiherikli/django-api-playground.git
     cd django-api-playground